 The Hunger Games: A Disturbing Sense of Life

-In last month’s newsletter, I talked about a sense of life in fiction.
+In a previous essay, I talked about a sense of life in fiction.
 The term “sense of life” is a shorthand way of referring to the worldview and deeper values implicit in a work of art or writing.
 A sense of life reflects, on some level, a writer’s or artist’s values and assessment of the human condition.
 Because stories are incredibly persuasive, readers can (and often do) absorb a novel’s sense of life without realizing it.
 That’s why astute readers ought to pay close attention to the sense of life in the fiction they read and evaluate it against their own morals.
 This is especially important when reading a novel, such as The Hunger Games, that reaches the wrong conclusions about such weighty issues as murder and deception.

 Let me say from the outset that I have only read the first book of the series.
 It could be that some of the issues I raise in this essay were addressed in subsequent books in the series.
 If so, I will leave it to the astute reader to decide whether the red flags I raise here were eventually resolved.

 The Hunger Games an immensely popular book, and for good reason.
 The plot is interesting.
 Suzanne Collins has created a compelling world.
 Except for occasional sentence fragments and clunky punctuation, the discriminating reader will find it easy to read.

 The Hunger Games is a recent example of dystopian novels—a genre of fiction that goes at least as far back as the early twentieth century.
 Suzanne Collins is not the first author to grapple with an omnipotent government’s influence over the lives of citizens, nor with the idea that self-preservation can cause serious conflict.
 However, what gives The Hunger Games a contemporary edge is its sense of life—and this sense of life is disturbing.